Electives for Visiting Residents & Medical Students

-- Faculty Meetings/Mentorship: rotators meet three times during their rotation with the Chief Resident and twice with the Program Director during their rotation.
+- Faculty Meetings/Mentorship: rotators schedule three one-on-one sessions during their rotation with the Chief Resident and one session with the Program Director during their rotation.

 - Biostatistics and Epidemiology Modules: rotators independently complete online biostatistics and epidemiology modules then participate in a group discussion to consolidate knowledge learned.

 - Journal Club: rotators participate in and lead journal club discussions on seminal preventive medicine articles.

 - Public Health Agency Site Visits: rotators attend site visits at governmental public health agencies and to understand the role of these institutions and to meet public health leaders.